-Residents themselves are fully responsible for all future management of the scheme including any liability in relation to costs of repair or reinstatement of the gates.
-All ongoing maintenance and including damage to or loss of gates is the sole responsibility of the residents.
+The residents are responsible for all future management of the scheme including any liability of the residents group arising out of their responsibility in relation to costs of repair or reinstatement of the gates.
+All ongoing maintenance and including damage to or loss of gates is the sole responsibility of the residents - not the police or local authority.
 All gates will be installed with a minimum of 12 months warranty against construction failure.

 Please note: The council does not carry spare keys for any gating scheme.
 Residents are recommended to seek advice on public liability insurance for the gates in the event of future damage/maintenance.
-If unsure, please contact the Community Projects team for further advice and guidance.
+If unsure, please contact the Community Engagement Team for further advice and guidance.